minimumbuilds/minimum_husk/README.md

 		'password': 'readonly'}
 	    }

-This is obviously a bad idea.
+This is obviously a bad idea. (plain text passwords, eeek)

 In any sort of 'real' environment, all of the data in the devices dictionary should come from other sources, like the Asset Management system.

-In any case, Husk will mark the file
+Husk will change the  permissions on settings.py to RW for the owner exclusively and this will suffice for our prototype.

 ## Run